vantezzen/blymp-io/README.md

 yarn start (or npm start)
 ```

-Alternatively, you can start blymp.io using Docker using the `DOCKERFILE` and `docker-compose.yml` contained in this repository.
+Alternatively, you can start blymp.io using Docker using the `Dockerfile` contained in this repository.

 ## Folder Structure